-You could head to the grocery store or have your provisions delivered to your home during the coronavirus pandemic.
-But sometimes, it’s nice to get out into nature and pick your own fruits and vegetables to take home.
+You could head to the grocery store or have your provisions delivered to your home with the click of a button these days, but sometimes, it’s nice to get out into nature and pick your own fruits and vegetables to take home.

 For Philly-area folks, there is no shortage of farms and orchards offering that opportunity.
 We can get everything from succulent blackberries and peaches, to gorgeous tomatoes and sweet peppers.
 You can even travel a bit and make a day trip out of it, if you’re up to the task.